yhqianUMD/Tetra_Spark/Tetra_Spark_implementation/README.md

 ## Computing topological features
 ### Discrete vertex distortion
-The Topo_distortion.ipynb is used to compute the discrete distortion for each vertex in a mesh.
+The Topo_distortion_Tetra_Spark.ipynb is used to compute the discrete distortion for each vertex in a mesh.
 * Inputs:
   - the DataFrames $DF_V$ and $DF_T$
 * Outputs:
   - a DataFrame storing discrete distortion for each vertex in a mesh.

 ### Critical points
-The Topo_CritPts.ipynb is used to extract critical points in a mesh.
+The Topo_CritPts_Tetra_Spark.ipynb is used to extract critical points in a mesh.
 * Inputs:
   - the DataFrames $DF_V$ and $DF_T$
 * Outputs:
   - a DataFrame storing the critical size of each vertex in a mesh.

 ### Forman gradient
-The Topo_Forman.ipynb is used to compute the Forman gradient in a mesh.
+The Topo_Forman_Tetra_Spark.ipynb is used to compute the Forman gradient in a mesh.
 * Inputs:
   - the DataFrames $DF_V$ and $DF_T$
 * Outputs: